Aksonilive-Technologies/bnb-india-old/context.md

   - PostgreSQL via Prisma ORM
   - Prisma for database schema management and type-safe queries
 - **Authentication**:
-  - NextAuth.js for authentication
+  - Currently using Firebase Authentication + Prisma DB for user data storage
-  - Firebase Authentication as a provider
+  - Transitioning to API-based authentication with external backend
 - **File Storage**: Firebase Storage for images and other media
 - **Real-time Features**: Socket.io for real-time communication (chat)